Xilinx/Vitis-Tutorials/Hardware_Acceleration/Introduction/acceleration_basics.md

 for you, this is the model for **Vitis acceleration**.
 FPGAs and ACAPs combine the parallelism of a GPU with the low-latency streaming of a domain-specific architecture for unparalleled performance.

-But, as the joke goes, even a Ferrari isn?t fast enough if you never learn to change gears.
+But, as the joke goes, even a Ferrari isn't fast enough if you never learn to change gears.
 So, let's abandon metaphor and roll up our sleeves.

 ## Identifying Acceleration